renkilaharsha/DRAW-GAN/README.md

 The Project contains the following files :- -Config.py --- congigurations of neural network. -Train.py --- Training Procedure of network. -Draw_model.py --- Defining Model of Network. -Utility.py --- Utilities used in model. -Generated_Images --- This folder contains the output of this model. -edited Draw.pdf --- The paper explaining Model

 This project is done by me and i am the first author.
-The Paper is under review so please it share any where.
+The Paper is under review so please donot share it any where and any one.